DmIvanov/ParkingApp/README.md

 # ParkingApp

 There are several users in the app and it's possible to create new ones.
-Users have their profile with some personal data and set of cars.
-When some user logged in they can pick one of the available parking zones on a map view and park their car.
+Users have their profiles with some personal data and set of cars.
+If the user is logged in they can pick one of parking zones available on a map view and park their car.
 When the parking is over the user stops it.
 There is a history of parkings of the user available as well.

 The app communicate to the remote API (backed by Firebase) to create, retrieve and change the app data: users, cars, parkings.